This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-This slow cooker pot roast is satisfying on its own, but a simple side can make it even better:
+This small crockpot pot roast is a complete meal on its own, but a simple side makes it even better.

-• Mashed Potatoes: Creamy and perfect for soaking up the gravy.
+Mashed Potatoes For One: Creamy and ideal for soaking up the gravy.

 Frequently Asked Questions